 Welcome to the home of Alexander Lane, author of the Nightmare Vacations series and the In Machina trilogy.

-Blood River: Getting to the jungle was easy.
-Coming home is a killer.
+Getting to the jungle was easy.

 Trapped in the Borneo jungle, British eco-tourist Tara must protect her fellow travellers from a killer possessed by a bloodthirsty animal spirit.